 Best Sprint Spikes for 100M and 110M Hurdles

-- Adidas Adizero Finesse: Although lighter than the other spikes in this selection, the Finesse punches above its weight with a powerful spike plate that grips the track firmly.
+- Adidas Adizero Finesse: Although a touch lighter than the other spikes in this selection, the Finesse punches above its weight with a powerful spike plate that grips the track firmly.
 It also works beautifully for 200M.

 Best Sprint Spikes for 200M

 - Nike Zoom JaFly: The JaFly has the same spike plate as Superfly (slightly amended) but with less of a forefoot angle.
 It sits alongside Superfly as one of the top performance sprint spike.
 The uppers have offset lacing to provide the perfect fit and hold on the bends as well as straights if not a little funky looking.

 - Adidas Adizero Finesse: The Finesse spike plate offers the perfect combination and balance of stiffness and flexibility to allow you to round the bend with confidence.

 Best Sprint Spikes for 400M and 400M Hurdles

 - Nike Zoom Maxcat: The Maxcat gives a more natural soft range of motion that is better for this double bend distance.
 Powerful sprinters may struggle in these but they can still use the 100M and 200M spikes for 400M but the Maxcat will bring a slight feeling of ease to your stride on this the toughest of sprint distances.

 - Adidas Sprintstar: A less aggressive sprint spike that will serve well over 400M.

 - Nike Zoom Rival S: A great fitting sprint spike.
 It has a good smaller fitted spike plate and a universal fit which is more accommodating of a wider foot than many of the other available running spikes, without being too wide for the narrower foot.